Toyotamaphimeia: Paleobiology

 The holotype specimen (MOUF00001) preserves a series of pathologies described by Katsura in 2004.
 The mandible is broken off at the tip, the tibia and fibula have been fractured and healed and some of the osteoderms present preserve healing bite marks.
 The fact that these injuries healed is evidence that the animal survived for a while after being injured and Katsura suggests that they may have been the result of intraspecific fights, furthermore hypothesizing that this could mean the Osaka University specimen may have been a male.

 Although the holotype of Toyotamaphimeia is the first substantial and best preserved evidence of crocodilians in Japan, there are other remains found across the islands.
-The northernmost finds were made in the Iwate Prefecture (northern Honshu) while their range extends south to Nagasaki Prefacture (Kyushu Island).
+The northernmost finds were made in the Iwate Prefecture (northern Honshu) while their range extends south to Nagasaki Prefecture (Kyushu Island).
 At this latitude Toyotamaphimeia would have existed at the thermal limit of crocodilians.
 The Ibaraki Formation, where the remains of Toyotamaphimeia have been found, is part of the Osaka Group, which consists of lacustrine and fluvial deposits of the Pliocene to Pleistocene.
 Specifically, the fossils belong to the Kasuri Tuff, which dates to the Chibanian age of the Pleistocene.
 Molluscs, pollen and plant fossils (species of lotus and water caltrop found in the Kasuri Tuff suggest a moderate climate.
 Toyotamaphimeia would have most likely coexisted in this area alongside Stegodon orientalis, Cervus kazusensis, Panthera youngi, Bubalus teihardi and Stephanorhinus.
 The pollen found in the region suggests a vegetation consisting of alders, beeches, pines and Cryptomeria (Japanese redwood).

 Phylogeny

 Below is a cladogram based morphological studies comparing skeletal features that shows Toyotamaphimeia as a member of Tomistominae, related to the false gharial:

 Based on morphological studies of extinct taxa, the tomistomines (including the living false gharial) were long thought to be classified as crocodiles and not closely related to gavialoids.
 However, recent molecular studies using DNA sequencing have consistently indicated that the false gharial (Tomistoma) (and by inference other related extinct forms in Tomistominae) actually belong to Gavialoidea (and Gavialidae).
+Following this interpretation, Iijima et al. found Toyotamaphimeia to have been a basal member of Gavialinae, clading together with the Miocene Penghusuchus and the then newly named Hanyusuchus.
+The resulting group was later supported by a 2023 study following the inclusion of a geologically older species Toyotamaphimeia taiwanicus, although the resulting tree was poorly resolved and contained a large polytomy.
+In said study, Cho and Tsai argued that Toyotamaphimeia originated in Taiwan and evolved to acquire a large body size with gigantothermic physiology, and that it eventually migrated out of Taiwan and dispersed farther north to Japan.
+They also stated that tomistomines were variably recovered as either a group of crocodyloid or gavialoid depending on whether or not postcranial characters were included.
+The presence of an East Asian lineage, however, was found through both methods.

-Below is a cladogram from a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data that shows Toyotamaphimeia as a gavialid, related to both the gharial and the false gharial:
+The phylogenetic trees of Iijima et al. (2022) as well as Cho and Tsai (2023) are featured below.